Laundry Service

-Laundry Service is the fifth studio album and first English-language album by Colombian singer-songwriter Shakira, globally released on 13 November 2001 by Epic Records.
+Laundry Service (Spanish: Servicio de Lavandería) is the fifth studio album and first English-language album by Colombian singer-songwriter Shakira.
+It was released on 5 November 2001, by Epic Records.
 After her fourth studio album Dónde Están los Ladrones? became a success in Latin America, Spain, the Middle East and the Latin community in the United States, Shakira was encouraged by American singer Gloria Estefan to record songs in English as she believed her friend had the potential to cross over into the English-language pop market.
 Shakira was hesitant at first, but then decided to learn English well enough to write songs in the language.
 The title of the album reflects Shakira's views on love and music.
-It was released as Servicio de Lavandería in Hispanic regions in January 2002.
 Laundry Service is primarily a pop rock record but it also experiments with Andean music, dance-pop, Middle Eastern music, rock and roll and tango music.
 The album's theme is love and romance.
 Every song on it was written and produced by Shakira under the guidance of Emilio Estefan.

+Laundry Service received favourable to mixed reviews from music critics.
+Many critics complimented Shakira's varied musical styles and originality, while some critics argued that the album sounded too generic.
+Shakira's vocal talent also attracted praise.
+Laundry Service topped the charts of Australia, Austria, Belgium, Canada and Switzerland, while reaching the top five in Argentina, France, Germany, Spain and the United Kingdom.
+In the United States, Laundry Service peaked at number three on the Billboard 200 chart.
+The album received multiple record certifications, including sextuple platinum in Australia, quintuple in Canada, Spain and Switzerland.
+It was also certified multi-platinum in the United Kingdom and the United States, proving to be a successful crossover for Shakira.
+Globally, Laundry Service was the seventh best-selling album in 2002.
+The album sold around 13 million copies by 2011, making it one of the best-selling albums of the 21st century, and is considered the best-selling album by a female Latin artist.
+The album is listed at number 172 of the "Definitive 200" by the Rock and Roll Hall of Fame.